vbh242012/project1/README.md

 - Evaluate your coding abilities and your software engineering skills
 - Judge your technical experience
 - Understand how you design the solution
-- Have a technical coversation once the code submission is done
+- Have a technical conversation once the code submission is done

 ## Challenge